-For Christmas last year, I wanted most of my gifts to be handmade.
-For the women I was giving gifts to, I made these frames.
-But for the men, I wanted the gifts to be something they could use.Â Well, a lot of the men in my and my husband’s families are beer drinkers, so I decided I would make them bottle openers.Â I looked on Pinterest and Etsy for ideas, and then decided on a style I liked.
-I knew I wanted some type of wording on the wood portion of the opener to give it some decor, so I searched online for a stencil about beer.
+For Christmas , I wanted most of my gifts to be handmade.
+For the women in our family, I made these frames.
+But for the men, I wanted the gifts to be something practical they could use.
+A lot of the men in our families are beer drinkers, so I decided I would make them DIY bottle openers out of wood.
+I looked on Pinterest and Etsy for ideas, and then decided on a style I liked.
+I knew I wanted some type of wording on the wood portion of the opener to give it some character, so I searched online for a stencil about beer.
 I finally found one at a site called The Stencil Maker.
-For around $10, I purchased a stencil saying “Keep Calm and Drink Beer”.Â Here is a link to the stencil on their website.
-I purchased the small stencil (they have three different sizes).
+For around $10, I purchased a stencil with the wording “Keep Calm and Drink Beer”.
+Here are the instructions for making this quick gift idea (they make great Father’s Day gifts too!)

-Once the dark walnut stain had dried, I taped the stencil to the board, making sure there was enough room above the stencil for the bottle opener, and then enough room below the stencil for the cap catcher.Â I used Rustoleum Heirloom White spray paint, to LIGHTLY spray over the stencil (also making sure any exposed wood outside of the stencil area was covered up).Â I did several coats of the white spray paint, spraying very lightly for each coat, as I did not want the paint to bleed under the stencil.
+Once you have decided the exact location for the stencil, tape the stencil to the board, making sure there is enough room above and below the stencil for the opener and for the cap catcher.
+Cover any remaining exposed portions of the wood board with a rag or an old towel.
+I then used Rustoleum White spray paint, to LIGHTLY spray over the stencil I did several coats of the white spray paint, spraying very lightly for each coat, as I did not want the paint to bleed under the stencil.

 Once I had nice coverage of the stencil, I very carefully removed the stencil and let the paint dry.
 Once the wording was dry, I screwed on the bottle opener and the bottle catcher, making sure each one was straight, with the provided screws.
 On Christmas day, the men in my family who received these as gifts absolutely LOVED them!
 I made one for hubby as well, and that one is now hanging in our garage: